 This document proposes a strawman high-level implementation plan and transition periods for the NPA.
-Additionally, it recognises the plans for Confirmation of Payee (CoP) and Request to Pay.
-Overall, the document contributes to the Forum's Consultation document to be issued in July 2017 providing additional context and content.
+Additionally, it recognises the plans for Confirmation of Payee and Request to Pay.
+The document contributed to the PSF Consultation document issued in July 2017 providing additional context and content.
+This update incorporates feedback from the Consultation responses, additional risk planning work and updates to the timelines.

-The activity has identified six key principles and nine assumptions that all workstreams can align with (see subsequent sections).
-The activity to define the plan and transition periods also acknowledges and considers the impact of relevant industry initiatives listed in the preceding section.
+We identified six key principles and nine assumptions that all workstreams can align with (see subsequent sections).
+The activity to define the plan and transition periods also acknowledges and considers the impact of relevant industry initiatives described in the preceding 'About this Document' section.